 Conclusion: Best Goal-Setting App

 Whatever facet of your life you are looking to progress in, goal-setting apps are useful tools to set and stay on target.
 Each tool uses a different approach, leveraging technology in order to reinforce good habits or dissuade you from bad ones.
-Whether you are motivated by positive psychology, the stick rather than the carrot, or graphs and charts, there are a variety of tools to help you achieve goals and accelerate your growth and productivity.
+Whether you are motivated by positive psychology, the stick rather than the carrot, or graphs and charts, there are a variety of tools to help you achieve goals and accelerate your growth.